AmandaKitSam/Front-End-Sass/README.md

 - SAM'S PROPERTIES website

-#### Design a website for ( company to promote the business )
+#### Design a website for a real estate company to promote their business and properties

-- Section 0: Navigation and Header
+- Section 0: Header

-- Section 1: Features
+- Section 1: Navigation

 - Section ?: Footer